DRCallaghan/professional-readme-creator/README.md

   - Github: [DRCallaghan](https://github.com/DRCallaghan)
   - Email: dennis.callaghan87@gmail.com

   If you would like to reach me for additional questions on this project, you can send me an email at the address listed above.
-Please title your email "Just Another Text Editor - Additional Questions" so I know to reply.
+Please title your email "Professional README Creator - Additional Questions" so I know to reply.